 Secure Password Storage

 No one likes to remember the multitude of passwords required to live a “digital life.”
 However, creating diverse passwords for different programs and websites is very important.
 For this reason, many people write down passwords on paper post-it notes or keep a spreadsheet on their computer.
-A much safer way to store these passwords is to install and configure software specifically designed to safely contain your passwords.
-KeePass and KeePassX are two options for securely storing a database of passwords.
+A much safer way to store these passwords is to install and configure software specifically designed to safely contain your passwords, such as LastPass.
+Most modern browsers now offer to save passwords as well, so be sure to properly secure the device that they are installed on so that no one gets access to your saved passwords.

 More Password Tips: